This WhatsApp Business Statistics article was originally published on 23 September 2021 and updated on 11 November 2022.

 People prefer to message businesses on WhatsApp.
 Why?
 Because it’s the app they already use every day.
 It’s familiar, easy, and a personal part of their every day life.
 It immediately builds trust by creating more personal connections.
 For businesses, it simplifies customer engagement in today’s omnichannel, digitally native, and always-on environment.

 68% of users also call WhatsApp the easiest method of contacting a business, and 71% feel more confident about that business after messaging them on WhatsApp.

-People love using WhatsApp to engage brands because it's how they communicate every day
+According to WhatsApp business statistics, people love using the channel to engage brands because it's how they communicate every day

 Imagine a world where your customers can have an instant, asynchronous, and personalized conversation with a business by messaging in their preferred app, rather than waiting 20 minutes on hold.